 Key Takeaways:

-- The NTSB determined pilot disorientation was the probable cause of a 2003 Cirrus SR-22 crash near Hill City, Minn., which killed two when a VFR-rated pilot inadvertently entered IMC.
+- Pilot disorientation was the probable cause of a 2003 Cirrus SR-22 crash near Hill City, Minn., killing two after a VFR-rated pilot inadvertently flew into IMC.

 - A student pilot survived five days in the Malaysian jungle after a Piper PA28 crash, sustaining injuries, while his instructor died.

-- The Collings Foundation will exhibit its restored WWII B-17, B-24, and B-25 bombers for tours in Austin, Texas, from March 31 to April 2.
+- The Collings Foundation's restored World War II bombers (B-17, B-24, and B-25) will be available for tours at Austin-Bergstrom International Airport from March 31 to April 2.

 See a mistake?
 Contact us.